sderosiaux/golb/src/pages/2019-08-07-kstreams-streams-merge/index.md

 - KTable Source Topics: don't always build a `-changelog` topic if it can reuse the source topic, to avoid duplicating the source topic.

 - Repartition Operations: this is the meat.
-This will try to prevent repartition multiple times the same topic.
+This will try to prevent repartitioning multiple times the same topic.

 ## 1. Source Topics as Changelog